mcneel/developer.rhino3d.com/_guide_topics/grasshopper/hops-component.md

 <img src="{{ site.baseurl }}/images/hops-overview.png">{: .img-center  width="100%"}

-Hops treats external Grasshopper documents as functions.
-This has the same effect on the structure of Grasshopper documents as functions in other programming languages do:
+Hops is a new component for Grasshopper in Rhino 7 for Windows.
+Hops adds functions to Grasshopper.
+Functions are defined in separate Grasshopper document.
+Like other programming languages, functions let you:

 * Simplify complex algorithms by using the same function multiple times.
 * Eliminate duplicate component combinations by placing common combinations in a function.